christosgalano/christosgalano.github.io/_posts/2023-06-29-github-actions-environments.md

 1. Define your environments: Before you create your environments, you need to define what environments you will use.
 Common environments include development, staging, and production.

 2. Create your environments: Once you have defined your environments, you can create them in GitHub.
-To create an environment, go to the “Environments” tab in your repository, and click “New environment”.
+To create an environment, go to the "Environments" tab in your repository, and click "New environment".

 3. Set up your environment: Once you have created your environment, you can configure it with the settings and configurations that you need like variables and secrets scoped specifically to this environment.